 How great would it be, if you could travel wherever you want and do whatever you like, while your bank account fills up automatically?
 Although it usually takes a lot of work in the beginning and a little bit of maintenance later, passive income, such as returns from licenses, are possible.
 I will talk about that in a second.

 Travel the World and Get Paid: Here Are the Best Jobs that Pay You To Travel

 I want to give you some great examples of ways to travel the world and get paid at the same time.
-These are opportunities how to make money with traveling (see number 2 above) and how to generate passive income while traveling (see number 3 above).
+These are opportunities for how to make money with traveling (see number 2 above) and how to generate passive income while traveling (see number 3 above).

 If you want to know more about the first option “Making money while traveling”, you can check out my other article that gives you some great remote job ideas.